patroklos83/SalesConsoleApp/README.md

 ![enter image description here](/images/Capture5.PNG)

-Fell free to grab a copy of this sample code, and play it yourself.
+Feel free to grab a copy of this sample code, and play it yourself.